cotikai/circum_snap_terms/privacy_policy_eng.md

 - Rights to images captured or edited by the user belong to the user.

 ## 5. User Rights
-Users may reset their advertising ID or disable personalized asd.
+Users may reset their advertising ID or disable personalized ads.
 These settings can be changed from the device's system settings.

 ## 6. Changes to This Policy